 - Lost wages due to the time you were recovering and unable to work

 What happens if I am partially to blame for the accident?

 Comparative negligence gives you the ability to still take legal action even if you are partially responsible for the accident.
 In situations where you are at fault for a portion of the accident, the amount of damages you are eligible for could be impacted.
 If you are found 30% at fault for the accident, the defendant will only be responsible for paying you 70% of the damages you are awarded.
 Some states do not observe comparative negligence.
 You are not able to take legal action if you are responsible for the accident in any way in states such as: Virginia, North Carolina, DC and Alabama.

 Should I accept a settlement from the insurance company?

 Accepting an offer from the insurance company may be in your best interest.
 However, it really depends on your specific case.
 In many situations, the insurance company may give you a low-ball offer.
 This is usually an attractive way for them to settle the case without having to pay attorneys fees and court costs.
-Consulting with Andrew R. Lynch, P.C. can be helpful in determining whether continued negotiations are in your best interest.
+Consulting with The Lynch Law Group can be helpful in determining whether continued negotiations are in your best interest.
 In most cases, working with a Dekalb County auto accident attorney can help improve your chances of receiving a settlement that is favorable to you.

 Have you been in a car accident and would like to know whether or not you have a claim?
 Call a car accident attorney Dekalb County GA residents trust now.